 Bank account numbers in the United States don't follow any account number standards from one institution to the next, although the system that handles electronic payments limits the overall length of account numbers.
 However, dozens of other countries, mostly in Europe and the Middle East, have adopted a common standard for account numbers that makes international or cross-border transactions go smoothly.

-U.S. banks are free to use any numbering system they want for their accounts.
+U.S. banks are free to use any numbering system they want for their bank account numbers.
 However, if those accounts are going to send and receive electronic payments, then the number cannot be more than 17 digits long.
-That limit comes from the Automated Clearing House, the computer network that handles transactions such as direct deposits and direct-debited bill payments.
+That limit comes from the Automated Clearing House (ACH), the computer network that handles transactions such as direct deposits and direct-debited bill payments.
 The ACH software accepts account numbers only up to 17 digits, so that's the limit for "ACH-enabled" accounts.

 Bank Routing Numbers

 Although bank account numbers are not standardized, the routing numbers that identify the banks themselves do follow a set formula.
 This ensures that transactions get submitted to the correct banks; from there, the bank applies the transaction to the specified account.
 Routing numbers are always nine digits long.

 The first two digits indicate the Federal Reserve district where the bank is located.
 There are 12 districts: Boston, 01; New York, 02; Philadelphia, 03; Cleveland, 04; Richmond, Va., 05; Atlanta, 06; Chicago, 07; St. Louis, 08; Minneapolis, 09; Kansas City, Mo., 10; Dallas, 11; and San Francisco, 12.
 If the "bank" is actually a thrift, such as a credit union or savings and loan, the first digit will be increased by 2 – so 22 would be a thrift in the New York district, and 32 would be a thrift in the San Francisco district.